-The 2021 P&F team was severely hampered by the Covid-19 global pandemic.
-The year progressed with little or no opportunity for parents to be physically present on the school site with nearly all events being postponed and then cancelled.
-P&F executive and the parent community met on occasion via an online digital platform.
-This enable parents to stay in contact and be aware of any initiatives in place.
+The 2022 P&F team were determined to overcome some of the challenges by the Covid-19 global pandemic that severely hampered community events.
+The year progressed with increasing opportunities for parents to be physically present on the school site.
+With nearly all events being postponed and then cancelled in 2021, there was great enthusiasm to make amends in 2022.